-Todd Hodkey is currently in his 6th year of teaching American Government/Psychology/Sociology at Wellington High School in Wellington, Ohio.
+Todd Hodkey is currently in his sixth year of teaching American Government-Psychology-Sociology at Wellington High School in Wellington, Ohio.
 He also is an assistant coach on the varsity football, basketball, and baseball teams.
-He received his Master's Degree from Bowling Green State University in 2006 in Educational Administration and Supervision.
+He received his master's degree from Bowling Green State University in 2006 in Educational Administration and Supervision.

 Matt Kish is teaching at North Royalton High School.

 Mike Luzniak graduated from the Ohio Patrol Academy with the top academic honors in a class of 30.
-He is currently an officer with the Parma Hts.
+He is currently a lieutenant with the Parma Hts.
 Police Department.
 Mike earned his Master's of Art in Education Administration from Baldwin Wallace in May, 2007.

 teaches for the Advanced Technologies Academy in the Clark County School District (in Las Vegas, NV) and specializes in AP US Government and Psychology.